Posted on December 10, 2015

 aws_key

-options are now ignored.
+options are now ignored.- You can use

 aws configure